 There's plenty of hen party fun to be had in the heart of Devon, whether you're looking for adrenaline-pumping thrills or stress-busting giggles, there's something here for your bunch of fun-loving ladies.
 Enjoy action-packed Watersports, Bubble Mayhen, Coasteering and Virtual Warfare, as well as our chilled-out Pampering Day, Life Drawing and the vivacious Burlesque Dancing workshop.
 See more...

 Exeter isn't as famous as Bristol for its nightlife, but it certainly should be.
 This student town is always rocking once the sun's gone down, and it's the perfect destination for an evening of hen party frolics with its wide range of bars and clubs.
 Get your evening off to a sophisticated start with a delicious Restaurant meal before learning how to make your own alcoholic creations in our Cocktail Mixing masterclass.
-Then it'll be time to enjoy a few in the company of our sexy Hens Hosts before giving the nearly-wed the VIP treatment with Guestlist Nightclubbing.
+Then it'll be time to enjoy a few in the company of our sexy Butlers in the Buff before giving the nearly-wed the VIP treatment with Guestlist Nightclubbing.
 See all our nightlife options...